Ninhursag: Enki and Ninmah

 The text containing this myth has been recovered on tablets from varying locations.
 The primary two making up the translation are from the Old Babylonian period and were recovered from Nippur.
-A third tablet from these period was also found containing an extract of the middle of the myth as well.
+A third tablet from this period was also found containing an extract of the middle of the myth as well.
 There was also a bilingual (Sumerian and Akkadian) version in the library of Assurbanipal, and one very fragmented tablet from the Middle Assyrian period that may contain the myth, but deviates from the bilingual version in the creation portion of the myth.

 Enki and Ninmah as a narrative can be separated into two distinct parts, the first being the birth of mankind, and the second a competition between the two spouses.
 The first half of this text recounts Enki creating the first humans at the behest of Namma, referred to here as his mother.
-He receives help forming the body of men and women from Ninmah as well as her seven servants the birth goddesses.
+He receives help forming the body of men and women from Ninmah as well as her seven servants, the birth goddesses.
 Once man is finished the group has a banquet, where Enki and Ninmah drink beer and the other gods praise Enki's greatness.
-In the second half, Ninmah creates seven humans with illnesses and disabilities, which Enki finds places for in society.
+In the second half, Ninmah creates seven humans with illnesses and disabilities, for whom Enki finds places in society.
 Enki then creates an individual so damaged that Ninmah cannot find a place for them, resulting in her losing the competition.
 She then complains that Enki has driven her away from her home.
-The ending of the text is not well understood, (due to damage on the tablet) but is likely Enki consoling Ninmah and possibly finding a place for the human he made.
+The ending of the text is not well understood (due to damage on the tablet), but is likely Enki consoling Ninmah and possibly finding a place for the human he made.

 Others

-Ninhursag appears in the text Creator of the Hoe, here she is referred to as "the mother of the gods".
+Ninhursag appears in the text Creator of the Hoe, where she is referred to as "the mother of the gods".

-In the Anzu epic, Ninhursag under the name Bēlet-ilī or Mami speaks in support of Ninurta her son, and is given the epithet "The Mistress of All Gods".
+In the Anzû epic, Ninhursag under the name Bēlet-ilī or Mami speaks in support of Ninurta her son, and is given the epithet "The Mistress of All Gods".
 In another myth involving her son, Ninurta's Exploits, the titular god goes out to conquer the mountain land to the north of Babylonia, and piles the bodies of its stony kings into a great burial mound.
 He then dedicates this mountain to his mother, once Ninmah, now renamed Ninhursag after the mound.

 Damkina is the mother of Marduk in Enūma Eliš.